John Mogg (British Army officer): Second World War

 Lingevres was taken and held against repeated German counterattacks until 9DLI and 4th/7th Dragoon Guards were relieved.
 The battalion suffered casualties of 226 men and 22 officers.
-Mogg was awarded the Distinguished Service Order (DSO) for his actions at Lingevres, presented in the field by Field Marshal Sir Bernard Montgomery.
+Mogg was appointed a Companion of the Distinguished Service Order (DSO) for his actions at Lingevres, presented in the field by Field Marshal Sir Bernard Montgomery.

 The 9th DLI saw further action at the Falaise Pocket, the crossing of the Albert Canal and at Gheel, Belgium.
 On 23 September, the 151st Brigade was ordered to move north and east of Eindhoven with the 231st Brigade to guard the right flank of Operation Market Garden.
 In November 1944, the 151st Brigade was disbanded and some units returned to Britain.
 However the 9th DLI was reinforced and transferred to the 7th Armoured Division, 131st Infantry Brigade, as a motorised battalion fighting at the Roer Triangle in January 1945 and the town of Ibbenbüren in March.
 The 9th DLI ended the war near Hamburg.

 Mogg with ADC to General Wolz, Commander of Hamburg Garrison who was escorted to deliver the surrender of German Forces in North West Germany, 3rd May 1945.